Robin Boyd (architect): Background and early life

 Edith, Pat and Robin returned to Australia on 23 November 1923, but Penleigh and Edith had a heated argument soon after the homecoming.
 A few days later, for reasons unknown, Penleigh left Melbourne to drive to Sydney in the company of another person, but he lost control of the vehicle on a sharp bend near Warragul and it overturned.
 The passenger survived but Penleigh suffered terrible injuries and died at the scene within minutes.
 The proceeds of Penleigh's estate—including the sale of 'The Robins', the repaired car and about 40 paintings, plus an annual allowance from Penleigh's father, and a small inheritance from her own father—enabled Edith Boyd to support her sons without needing to work, even during the depths of the Depression.

 After Penleigh's death Edith and the boys lived for a time in rented premises in upperclass Toorak and Robin's first two years of schooling were at Glamorgan Preparatory School.
 Edith bought a modest house in East Malvern in 1927, when Robin was enrolled at the nearby Lloyd Street State School.
-As a schoolboy he read widely and became an avid fan of films and jazz music.
+As a schoolboy he read widely and became a fan of films and jazz music.
 In 1930 he moved on to the Malvern Church of England Grammar School, where he completed his schooling.
 He sat for his Leaving Certificate in 1934 and although he failed one subject (Commercial Principles) at the first attempt, he passed that the following year.
 He had evidently decided quite early on architecture as his chosen career so his mother arranged for him to be articled to leading Melbourne architect Kingsley Henderson.
-He served in Papua-New Guinea during World War II and resumed his architectural career in 1945.
+He served in Papua New Guinea during World War II and resumed his architectural career in 1945.